Livestock & Roadside Haying

 Ladies Livestock Lessons is a hands’ on learning and networking event for ranching women featuring seminars, guest speakers, and specific information for ranching operations.
 The Ranching Opportunities Conference is a one day seminar with the goal of providing producers and students with up to date information to help them with their ranching operation.

 Red Deer County residents are eligible for the Agricultural Sponsorship Training Rebate - see the Education and Awareness page for rebate information.

 Red Deer County residents who wish to harvest hay from Red Deer County roadsides must submit a request form to Agriculture Services by May 1 each year.
-Please note that grazing is not permitted in Red Deer County roadsides.
+Please note that grazing is not permitted in Red Deer County roadsides, unless approved by Council resolution.

 Program requirements include: